nokia/ntt/README.md

 Of course you are very welcome to contribute.
 Check the [feature requests](https://github.com/nokia/ntt/labels/enhancement) if something suits you or create your own feature request.

+## License

+This project is licensed under the BSD-3-Clause license - see the [LICENSE](https://github.com/nokia/ntt/blob/master/LICENSE).